mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

 ### 1. Create the Proxy iRule on Bigip

 Proxy Protocol is required by NGINX to provide the applications PODs with the original client IPs.
 Use the following steps to configure the Proxy_Protocol_iRule.
-Proxy_Protocol_iRule can be located
+Proxy_Protocol_iRule can be located from repo [iRule](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.3/ingresslink/big-ip/proxy-protocal/irule)

 * Login to BigIp GUI
 * On the Main tab, click Local Traffic > iRules.